Security-Champions-Beta/Docker-Kubernetes-KungFu/README.md

-# Kubernetes-Compromise
+# Kubernetes-Compromise-KungFu

-A laborator for learning Kubernetes . 😆
+A laborator for learning Kubernetes Attack. 😆 🌏

 In this lab we illustrate attack on Kubernetes